theproactivedev/developer-recruitment/README.md

 ## Tasks
 __All tasks require:__
-1. You to work within a unique branch `git checkout -b my-unique-branch-name`
+1. You to work within a unique branch.
+Branched from master.
+(On master - `git checkout -b my-unique-branch-name`)
 2. Push any updates to your work associated with that task to this unique branch
 3. Create a PR on this repo when done with the task
 4. If you get stuck with anything or can't complete the task - Include this detail within the PR comment